Vonng/pigsty/docs/PARAM.md

 name: `pgbouncer_poolmode`, type: `enum`, level: `C`

-pooling mode: transaction,session,statement, transaction by default
+pooling mode: transaction,session,statement, `transaction` by default

-default values: `transaction`
+* `session`, Session-level pooling with the best compatibility.
+* `transaction`, Transaction-level pooling with better performance (lots of small conns), could break some session level features such as PreparedStatements, notify, etc...
+* `statements`, Statement-level pooling which is used for simple read-only queries.